U.S. pending home sales pull back in June as rates rise

 Economists polled by Reuters had expected signed contracts, which become sales after a month or two, to fall 1.0 percent.

-Stocks .SPX and bonds mostly ignored the report but the dollar trimmed losses against the yen.
+Stocks and bonds mostly ignored the report, but the dollar trimmed earlier losses against the yen.

 The housing market has been a bright spot in the economy, providing a buffer from fiscal austerity in Washington.
 Existing home sales fell in June, but selling prices hit a five-year high in a sign the housing recovery was still on track.
 In addition, new home sales rose last month.